lucasmedeirosleite/EasyMapping/README.md

 ## Requirements

-`EasyMapping` requires iOS 5.x or greater.

-Usage is provided under the [MIT License](http://http://opensource.org/licenses/mit-license.php).
-See LICENSE for the full details.
+* iOS 5 and higher
+* Mac OS X 10.7 and higher
+* ARC

+## Installation

+Using CocoaPods:

+	pod 'EasyMapping','~>0.6.0'

 ## The idea

 The idea came from:
-* [RestiKit's](https://github.com/RestKit/Restkit) mapping, its problem is that it doesn't transform custom values (such as a string value to an enum)
+* [RestKit's](https://github.com/RestKit/Restkit) mapping, its problem is that it doesn't transform custom values (such as a string value to an enum)
 * [Mantle's](https://github.com/github/Mantle) mapping, but you don't need to inherit from any class